novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-114.md

 Even if it wasn't new content, they would recycle and repeat the news.

-Recent news about 【Alta Vista】 and Son Joong-ui had been covered to the point of exhaustion.
+Recent news about 【Alta Vista】 and Son Jung-yi had been covered to the point of exhaustion.

 But while some viewers might be tired of it, with the rapid spread of high-speed internet, the increase in the user base meant it could be fresh to someone.